axibase/atsd/finance/getting-started.md

 ## API

-In the url links below, replace `atsd_hostname` with the hostname where ATSD is installed.
+In the URL links below, replace `atsd_hostname` with the hostname where ATSD is installed.

 Also replace `<username>` and `<password>` with the correct credentials.